full-path/ridesheet/src/terms.md

 ### Jurisdiction

-Any disputes shall be resolved in the courts of the State of Oregon.
+Any disputes shall be resolved in the courts of Multnomah County, Oregon.

 ### Limitation Period